The IRS Can Cancel Your Passport If You Have Back Taxes

 Reversal of certification.
 The IRS will send you Notice CP508R at the time it reverses certification.
 The IRS will reverse a certification when:

-- The tax debt is fully satisfied or becomes legally unenforceable,
+- The tax liability is fully satisfied or becomes legally unenforceable,

-- The tax debt is no longer seriously delinquent, or
+- The tax liability is no longer seriously delinquent, or

 - The certification is erroneous.